MOxUnit/MOxUnit/docs/mocov/usage.md

 There are two methods to generate coverage while evaluating such an expression or function handle.

-### Coverage using the 'file' method
+### Using the 'file' method

 This is the default method used.

 -   Coverage information is stored internally by the function `mocov_line_covered`, which keeps this information through the use of persistent variables.
     Initially the coverage information is reset to being empty.

 -   This method considers all files in a directory (and its subdirectories).

 -   A temporary directory is created where modified versions of each file is stored.

 -   Prior to evaluating the expression or function handle, for each file, MOcov determines which of its lines can be executed.
     Each line that can be executed is prefixed by a call to `mocov_line_covered`, which cause it to update internal state to record the filename and line number that was executed, and the result stored in the temporary directory.

 -   The search path is updated to include the new temporary directory.

 After evaluating the expression or function handle, the temporary directory is deleted and the search path restored.
 Line coverage information is then extracted from the internal state of `mocov_line_covered`.

 This method runs on both GNU Octave and Matlab, but is typically slow.

-### Coverage using the 'profile' method
+### Using the 'profile' method

 -   It uses the Matlab profiler.
 -   This method runs on Matlab only (not on GNU Octave), but is generally faster.